You Do You: Why saying “I should” is holding you back

 For example, society says we should be fit (meaning thin/skinny…oh, and healthy) so I tell myself, I should be eating less or exercising more.
 Oh, and I should become a runner!
 And then I critique myself more by asking, “Why can’t I get motivated to do these things?”
 (I wrote about what society “tells us to do” in the post, Break the Rules and Wear What You Want.)

-When you stop saying, “I should,” you’ll definitely notice that you aren’t comparing yourself with others as often.
+When you stop saying, “I should,” you will notice that you aren’t comparing yourself with others as often.

 2. Is this something I WANT to improve about myself?
 Or is this just something that I believe is expected of me?